JOfTheAncientGermanSpear/SimpleAnova.jl/README.md

 _Why_

-Could not find a Julia-only package to perform ANOVA.
+Could not find a pure Julia ANOVA implementation.

-Though [scipy.stats.f\_oneway][2] can be used with [PyCall][1] to  perform ANOVA in Julia, it requires having Python & Scipy installed.
+_Note: ANOVA can also be performed in Julia by interoping with Python's [scipy.stats.f\_oneway][2] through [PyCall][1].
+However, this requires installing Python & Scipy._

 __Warning: Not Optimized__

-If you find bugs or have optimization suggestions, please feel free to let us know/contribute a fix!
+If you find bugs or have optimization suggestions, please feel free to let us know/contribute a fix.

 Below example is from an [ANOVA tutorial] [3]